|HOME - GOEHLE INTRODUCTION - PETER GOEHLE - FRANK GOEHLE|

 In 1894 Frank Goehle, the son of Peter Goehle and his second wife, Wilhelmina Lindemann, was born at 88 Sheriff Street.
 The family lived at that address from at least 1890 to at least Frank's birth in March 1894.
 Peter Goehle, a butcher, was born in Germany in 1852 and immigrated to New York in 1873.
 Wilhelmina Lindemann, born circa 1861, was the daughter of Germany immigrants who arrived in New York in the mid 1800s.

-Sheriff Street once extended from Grand Street to Houston.
-It was between Columbia and Pitt streets.
+Sheriff Street was located between Columbia and Pitt streets.
+It once extended from Grand Street to Houston.
 Sheriff street is gone except for one block which still remains just south of Houston along the side of Hamilton Fish Park.

 At the site of what was one 88 Sheriff Street are the Masaryk Towers built in the 1960s.
 See Masaryk Towers